pipe-cd/tutorial/tutorial/content/en/40-deploy/pipeline.md

 1-1.
 Edit configuration files of one platform under [/src/deploy/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/) in your cloned repository as bellow.

 - For **Kubernetes**:
+  - You will run a [helloworld](https://github.com/pipe-cd/pipecd/pkgs/container/helloworld) service by Canary release.
   - Use [kubernetes/canary/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/kubernetes/canary).
 You do not need to edit.
 - For **Google Cloud Run**:
+  - You will run a [helloworld](https://github.com/pipe-cd/pipecd/pkgs/container/helloworld) service by Canary release.
   - Use [cloudrun/canary/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/cloudrun/canary).
 You do not need to edit.
 - For **Amazon ECS**:
+  - You will run an nginx service by Canary release.
   - Edit [ecs/canary/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/ecs/canary) as below.
     - `app.pipecd.yaml`: Edit `targetGroupArn` of primary and canary.
     - `servicedef.yaml`: Copy from your [/src/deploy/ecs/simple/servicedef.yaml](https://github.com/ca-dp/pipecd-tutorial/blob/main/src/deploy/ecs/simple/servicedef.yaml) and rename `serviceName`.
     - `taskdef.yaml`: Copy from your [/src/deploy/ecs/simple/taskdef.yaml](https://github.com/ca-dp/pipecd-tutorial/blob/main/src/deploy/ecs/simple/taskdef.yaml) and rename `family`.
 - For **AWS Lambda**:
+  - You will create a function of your own image by Canary release.
   - Edit [lambda/canary/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/lambda/canary) as below.
     - `function.yaml`: Copy from your [/src/deploy/lambda/simple/function.yaml](https://github.com/ca-dp/pipecd-tutorial/blob/main/src/deploy/lambda/simple/function.yaml) and rename `name`.
 - For **Terraform**:
-  - You will generate a file on local.
+  - You will generate a file on local with plan->approval->apply pipeline.
   - Edit [terraform/plan-approval-apply/](https://github.com/ca-dp/pipecd-tutorial/tree/main/src/deploy/terraform/plan-approval-apply) as below.
     - `main.tf`: Edit `path` and `filename`.